earlywarningtoolbox/spatial_warnings/README.md

 Indian Institute of Science, Bangalore, India).

-The R package provides several sets of functions related to the computation of early warning signals of irreversible transitions (also known as *catastrophic shifts*).
+The R package provides several sets of functions related to the computation of early warning signals of ecosystem tipping points and irreversible transitions (also known as *catastrophic shifts*).
 In particular, it facilitates computing those indicators, assess their significance and plot their trends.

 ## Contributors

-Alain Danet, [Alex Genin](mailto:alexandre.genin@umontpellier.fr), Vishwesha Guttal, Sonia Kefi, Sabiha Majumder, Sumithra Sankaran, [Florian Schneider (Maintainer)](mailto:florian.schneider@univ-montp2.fr)
+Alain Danet, [Alex Genin (Maintainer)](mailto:alexandre.genin@umontpellier.fr), Vishwesha Guttal, Sonia Kefi, Sabiha Majumder, Sumithra Sankaran, [Florian Schneider](mailto:florian.schneider@univ-montp2.fr)

 ## Installation

-This package is still under heavy development: the best way to install it is using the `devtools` package in R:
+The developement version of this package can be installed using the `devtools` package in R:

 ```
 if ( ! require(devtools) ) {